Blackymas/NSPanel_HA_Blueprint/README.md

 Why another version for the NSPanel?
 Well - all versions I've seen (except @joBr99s version) have been missing something everywhere.
 That's why I decided to create something myself.
-My thanks to Masto, Marcfager, lovejoy777, Hellis81 and SmartHome yourself ( link see below) for sharing your code. give them the credit they deserve, I'm merely a copy paste ninja.
+My thanks to Masto, Marcfager, lovejoy777, Hellis81 and SmartHome yourself ( link see below) for sharing your code.
+Give them the credit they deserve, I'm merely a copy paste ninja.
 XDD

 ## GOAL: